aramydEEE/alx-system_engineering-devops/0x02-shell_redirections/README.md

 TASK 0.
 Hello World : Write a script that prints “Hello, World”, followed by a new line to the standard output.
 TASK 1.
-Confused smiley : Write a script that displays a confused smiley "(Ôo)'.
+Confused smiley : Write a script that displays a confused smiley "(Ôo)' TASK 2.
+Let's display a file : Display the content of the /etc/passwd file..